 What should I do if my Contact Lenses pop out?

 Contact lenses are meant to adhere to the surface of your cornea as seamlessly as possible.
 If they keep fidgeting, they are not meant for you.
-You might need a proper fitting where an eye care professional will take several considerations before he gives a verdict on why your contact lenses have been so uncomfortable.
+You might need a proper fitting where eye care professional will take several considerations before he gives a verdict on why your contact lenses have been so uncomfortable.

-What is Base Curve of Contact Lenses?
+What is the Base Curve of Contact Lenses?

 It is the measurement of the back of the curvature of the contact lenses.
-Base curve is used to determine the curve of your cornea.
-It is measured in mm and it helps doctor determining the size of your contact lenses.
-B.C varies from 8.00 to 10.00 mm.
-The higher the base curve, the flatter is the curvature of the cornea.
-An example of average base curve is 8.7 mm however, there is almost little to no difference between B.C of 8.4 to 8.6.
-It does not really make a difference if B.C slightly varies.
+The base curve is used to determine the curve of your cornea.
+It is measured in mm and it helps doctors determine the size of your contact lenses.

-To prevent yourself from embarrassing situation, always talk to your eye doctor.
-Your prescription expires every year, so do your measurements.
+To prevent yourself from an embarrassing situation, always talk to your eye doctor.
+Your prescription expires every year, and so do your measurements.
 The lenses that fit you today may not provide the same level of comfort tomorrow.

 Poor Tear Chemistry and Contact Lenses

 This condition also makes your contact lenses fall out as they are not able to adhere to the cornea.
 Using rewetting drops and artificial tears help your eyes stay lubricated and contact lenses hydrated.

 Last but not the least, do not try to wear the contacts that you just dropped down on the bathroom floor.
 No, no amount of disinfection will sanitize your lenses enough to make them safe for your eyes.